Insurance For Your First Home

 Apart from your house, the contents within your home also commands the cost of your policy.
 For example, if your home accommodates priceless works of art, then you can expect to pay a more sizable premium for your policy.

 On average, annual home insurance prices range from $850-$2,500.
-As these rates reflect the average home insurance cost, these numbers naturally take into account discounts that are enjoyed by the general population such as age-discounts, claims-free discounts, and even loyalty discounts.
+These numbers naturally take into account discounts such as age-discounts, claims-free discounts, and even loyalty discounts.

-If you are buying a house for the first time, it becomes more important to practice due diligence in researching your insurance options to get the right coverage for your home.
+It’s important to practice due diligence in researching insurance to get the right coverage.
 Reach out to our expert agents to receive a QUOTE to insure the protection of your home or subscribe to the next blog post HERE.